Powerhouse Hobbs

 Powerhouse Hobbs Career Wins

-On the independent circuit Hobbs captured multiple tag team and mid-card singles titles, including the APW Worldwide Internet Championship (three reigns) and APW Tag Team Championship (three reigns).
-He also held championships in Championship Wrestling from Hollywood, Gold Rush Pro Wrestling, and Pro Championship Wrestling.
+On the independent circuit, Hobbs held the APW Worldwide Internet Championship three times and the APW Tag Team Championship three times alongside Marcus Lewis.
+He also captured the UWN Tag Team Championship with Damien Grundy in Championship Wrestling from Hollywood, the GRPW Dynamite Division Championship in Gold Rush Pro Wrestling, and the PCW Tag Team Championship with Mitch Valentine.

 Powerhouse Hobbs Family